-Once you have defined your elections, go to Settings > Political > Settings, Here is where you list the candidate's name as it will appear on the ballot, indicate party affiliation, and next election.
+Once you have defined your elections, go to Settings > Political > Settings.
+Here is where you select the candidate.
+Please make sure the name on the profile is as it will appear on the ballot.
+Next, indicate party affiliation and the next election.

 Enter the candidate's first name and last name in the first two fields.

 The party drop-down menu depends on where you are located.
 There is an FAQ describing location-based party support.
 Remember to set your country in Settings > Contact.

 Donation maximum per cycle: this is the total maximum amount a person can contribute in a given cycle.
 For example, if the individual limit in the 2014 primary election is $2,600 and the limit in the 2014 general election is $2,600 then you should enter $5,200 in this field.
 That way, any amount contributed during the primary above $2,600 will be designated for your general election.
 Your donation pages will make these adjustments automatically when you complete the election setup.

 - Create each election in the cycle in Political > Elections